Water Leak Repair (Part 1) – Install a Frost Proof Faucet

 The concrete repair of the hole turned out beautifully and we could water our garden once again!

 Back on the inside of the house, we re-insulated the rim space before we close up the ceiling again.

 We can’t laugh about this episode quite yet, but mistakes do happen and things are only fail-proof to a point, so it’s a hard lesson learned.
 Anyway, our pain is your gain, because if you live in a colder climate and don’t already have a frost proof faucet, you should install one!

 Remember, if you have a standard sillcock, you MUST turn off your water AND disconnect your garden hose in the fall.
 With a frost-proof sillcock you don’t have to turn off the water, but you DO have to disconnect the hose.
 Don’t make the same mistake that we did; learn from our mistakes 🙂

 Next time in this 3-part series, I’ll be explaining how we did mold remediation after the leak and how to get a ‘level 5 finish’ on your drywall repairs so you can achieve a flawless finish too.
 If you don't want to miss it, subscribe to Birdz of a Feather on Hometalk and/or our own blog at the link below.
-You can also follow us on Pinterest.
+You can also follow Birdz of a Feather on: